Why a residency?

 “I still look back on my two weeks in Mineral as the most productive ‘six months’ I’ve ever had.” — Janine Kovac, memoirist, San Francisco

 The most magical part of my 2015 was the two weeks in July that I spent at the Mineral School writing residency.
 I didn’t have to cook.
 My phone didn’t get reception and the Wi-Fi access was limited, allowing me to disconnect from the outside world.
 My only responsibility during that time was to revise my memoir.
 It was glorious….
-I wrote 23,999 new words, plus a synopsis for another book.” — Stephanie Kuehnert, Seattle, fiction author of I Wanna Be Your Joey Ramone and Ballads of Suburbia [Editor’s note: Mobile service has greatly improved among carriers within the area, and we now have building-wide Wi-fi at 40 mbps upload/download speed.]
+I wrote 23,999 new words, plus a synopsis for another book.” — Stephanie Kuehnert, Seattle-based fiction and creative nonfiction author of Pieces of A Girl (Dutton, 2024), I Wanna Be Your Joey Ramone and Ballads of Suburbia [Editor’s note: We now have building-wide Wi-fi at 40 mbps or faster upload/download speed.]